ssha-org/ssha_web/content/conference.md

 ### **THE 2024 ANNUAL CONFERENCE**

 Our 2024 conference will be held in Toronto, ON, Canada from October 31 - November 3, 2024.
-This year’s theme is <i>“Trust and Distrust of Historical Sources in the Digital Age.”</i> For a description of the theme and the Call for Papers, please go to https://ssha.org/files/2024_SSHA_CFP.pdf
+This year’s theme is <i>“Trust and Distrust of Historical Sources in the Digital Age.”</i> For a description of the theme and the Call for Papers, please visit: https://ssha.org/files/2024_SSHA_CFP.pdf
 <h2><a href="https://ssha.org/files/2024_SSHA_CFP.pdf" target="_blank" role="button" class="btn btn-default btn-lg"><i><h3>SSHA Call for Papers</h3></i></a></h2><br />

 **Registration**